eltociear/DB-GPT-1/README.md

 # DB-GPT
 Welcome to the DB-GPT code repository!
-Our framework is based on LLM and designed to facilitate database tasks.
+Our framework is designed to facilitate database tasks with LLMs.

 ## Setup